To Be with You

 "To Be with You" is a song by American rock band Mr. Big, released in November 1991 by Atlantic Records as the second single from their second album, Lean into It (1991), on which it appears as the closing track.
-The ballad, written by the band's frontman Eric Martin with David Grahame and produced by Kevin Elson, reached number one on the US Billboard Hot 100 for three weeks and topped the charts in 11 other countries, including Australia, Canada, Germany, and New Zealand.
+The ballad, written by the band's frontman Eric Martin with David Grahame and produced by Kevin Elson, reached number one on the US Billboard Hot 100 for three weeks as well as the Cash Box Top 100, and topped the charts in 11 other countries, including Australia, Canada, Germany, and New Zealand.
 The accompanying music video was directed by Nancy Bennett, depicting the band performing in a railroad car.

 Background and writing

 The song was written and composed by Eric Martin during his teen years, with guitarist Paul Gilbert later on contributing to its melodic arrangements.
 Writing credit is also given to David Grahame, a songwriter working for the label at the time.
 The lyrics were inspired by a girl Martin knew when he was younger: "This girl had a lot of boyfriends who treated her like shit.
 I wanted to be the knight in shining armor, wanted to be with her.
 She wasn't having it.
 It never came to play."

 While in Gilbert's apartment at Yucca Street in L.A., he and Martin were laying out their compositions.
 Martin had a ballad called "To Be with You".
 Gilbert had his psychedelic rock song called "Green Tinted Sixties Mind".
 Both felt the two songs were strong enough to be included in their upcoming album, despite it being purely rock; and true enough, these songs remained throughout the course of their career as a group and as solo artists.

 Originally, "To Be with You" was not intended to be released as a single.
 But after it started getting radio play out of the blue, they decided to release it.
 The band's Billy Sheehan told in a 1992 interview, "We never intended to release 'To Be With You'.
 We had another single.
 But some guy in Lincoln, Nebraska just started playing the song, and the copies of the song started selling like crazy.
 It spread to Omaha and went all over the country."